CodersLab-core/jms-serializer-strict-json/README.md

 ## Usage

-Use the `StrictJsonDeserializationVisition` from the package instead of JMSSerializer built in `JsonDeserializationVisitior`.
+Use the `StrictJsonDeserializationVisitor` from the package instead of JMSSerializer built in `JsonDeserializationVisitor`.

 For example, if you use the following code to instantiate JMS serializer: